krlslman/typescript/README.md

-# typescript
+# Typescript
-This repo consist of my studies during the learning process of TS
+This repository contains my notes about TypeScript